Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 1. b4

+If you want to follow up this opening with d4 in the three check variant, be sure to play c3 first.
+That way, your opponent can't then play Bxb4+, putting him or her one check closer to winning.

 In the atomic chess variant, captures cause explosions that can kill off a king if he's too close.
 Here, "too close" means any space the king could move to.
 Here's one strategy you can try playing the Polish opening in atomic chess: